logotip4ik/keycap/README.md

 - [prisma vs kysely (my benchmark)](./benchmarks/prisma-vs-kysely/README.md)
   tldr: in queries without joins prisma is not that far, but in larger queries, kysely has usually more than 100 ops/s difference

+[Rewrite with kysely](https://github.com/logotip4ik/keycap/tree/feat/kysely).
+Kysely is slightly faster in development environment, though `node-postgres` isn't well suited for serverless.
+So to see kysely outperforms prisma you will needed much more traffic then few visitors in a week.